Surrealistic tour through Peru, Bolivia and Chile

 Today also start the different optional hikes towards Machu Picchu from Ollantaytambo (or Cusco).
 These hikes include the famous Inca Trail, the impressive 4-day Salkantay Trek and the Inca Jungle Tour.

 Although the archaeological site of Machu Picchu is famous, it is also still covered with mysteries about its original purpose, how the Inca’s could build this city on and between the mountain tops and even about its original name.
-More information: About Machu Picchu
+More: Machu Picchu information

 After your guided tour over Machu Picchu, you have free time to explore the site by yourself and maybe take this iconic picture of Machu Picchu from the Hut of the Caretaker.
 Your train and bus back to Cusco will leave late afternoon/ evening.